opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/automate-dns-records-creation-from-cce-ingresses-with-externaldns.md

 :::

 :::note Public vs. Private Zones
-The `external-dns.alpha.kubernetes.io/webhook-zone-type` annotation is a custom annotation provided by the T Cloud Public ExternalDNS Webhook.
+1️⃣ The `external-dns.alpha.kubernetes.io/webhook-zone-type` annotation is a custom annotation provided by the T Cloud Public ExternalDNS Webhook.
 It allows you to explicitly define the DNS zone type that should be used when creating DNS records.

 Supported values are:

 - `public`: creates records in a public DNS zone
 - `private`: creates records in a private DNS zone

-If the annotation is **not** specified, the webhook implicitly defaults to `public`.
+2️⃣ If the annotation `external-dns.alpha.kubernetes.io/webhook-zone-type` is **not** specified, the webhook implicitly defaults to `public`.

+3️⃣ If both a public and a private DNS zone exist with the same domain name, you must explicitly specify which zone should be targeted by adding the `external-dns.alpha.kubernetes.io/set-identifier` annotation.

+For example:

+`external-dns.alpha.kubernetes.io/set-identifier: private`, targets the private DNS zone
+`external-dns.alpha.kubernetes.io/set-identifier: public`, targets the public DNS zone

+This ensures that the ExternalDNS webhook can correctly distinguish between zones with identical names and create the DNS records in the intended zone.
 :::